patrickleet/bootstrap-override-boilerplate/README.md

 A boilerplate for easy and unobtrusive overriding of bootstrap with a custom theme.
 Allows for unobtrusive overriding of all bootstrap less files, docs, and a build process.

+Includes font-awesome by default.
+You can easily remove this in your overrides.

 How to Use
 ==========